If you are an expert (coach, consultant, author, skilled professional, etc.) then content marketing is a great way to build and market your expertise.

 Running into writer’s block.

-This leads to posting inconsistently or without a clear funnel tied to the buyer journey.
-A blog one week, a motivational quote the next — but no structured path that moves leads from awareness to action.
-For example, sharing tips like “3 habits of successful leaders” or personal war stories, may seem helpful, but if they don’t tie back to your unique methodology or offer, they don’t move the needle.
+This leads to posting inconsistently or without a clear funnel tied to your buyer’s journey.
+A blog one week, a motivational quote the next – but lacking a structured path that moves your audience from awareness to action.
+For example, if you are a business coach, sharing “3 habits of successful leaders” or personal war stories is helpful, but it should also tie back to your own unique methodology or offer.

 Undifferentiated messaging

 Many experts fall back on “staying visible”.
 But this often doesn’t work because their posts are not reaching new audiences.
 And within a few weeks or months, the efforts fade and so does the visibility.
-Without a distinct point of view or framework, even great content blends in.
+Without a distinct point of view or framework, even great content dosn’t standout.

 Letting content slip due to client delivery work

-When you’re buried in sessions or project work, content becomes an afterthought — leading to rushed posts like “New month, new goals!” or reposting an old article just to stay visible.
-These posts don’t expand your reach or demonstrate expertise.
+When you’re buried in sessions or project work, content becomes an afterthought.
+This leade to rushed posts like “New month, new goals!” or reposting an old article just to stay visible.
+These posts don’t expand your reach.

 The root issue?
-Most experts haven’t turned their know-how into a repeatable, visual framework that others can easily grasp and act on.
+Experts must turn their know-how into a repeatable, visual framework that others can easily grasp and act on.

-“Content marketing is using useful, relevant content to attract and engage clients into a conversation.”
+“Content marketing is using useful content to build your brand and engage clients into a mutually beneficial conversation.”

 There are just 3 steps to ensuring that you will successfully execute your content marketing plan and also drive sales results.